weirdgyn/addnet/README.md

 - NilujePerchut
 - hildogjr

-For having shared they knoledge of Python and KiCAD with me: Thanks!
+For having shared their knoledge of Python and KiCAD with me: Thanks!

 Live long and prosper!